Selected projects

 Associate Professor Russell Prince, Associate Professor Matt Henry, Dr Carolyn Morris, Dr Aisling Gallagher

 Markets are usually discussed in abstract terms.
 But they operate, succeed and fail in specific places.
-How do markets shape places, and vice versa?
+How do markets and places shape each other?

 Massey staff are collaborating with colleagues from around New Zealand to explore this growing area of research.
 The project brings together geographers, sociologists and anthropologists, studying markets selling goods as diverse as livestock, apples, childcare, data and Māori potatoes.